-

 Taking CPR awareness to the turf in Buffalo

-The American Heart Association and the Buffalo Bills celebrate Heartsaver Heroes and teach fans about CPR Fans attending the Buffalo Bills vs. the Miami Dolphins National Football League (NFL) game … Read more
+The American Heart Association and the Buffalo Bills celebrate Heartsaver Heroes and teach fans about CPR Fans attending the Buffalo Bills vs. the Miami Dolphins National Football League (NFL) game at Highmark Stadium had the chance to join the American Heart Association’s Nation of Lifesavers™ through an immersive cardiopulmonary resuscitation experience (CPR), part of the … Read more

 -